girlsinc/me-and-my-money-edu/src/pages/course/money-messages/your-relationship-to-money/roadmap.md

 -Gianni Versace
 </sparkle-character-intro>

-## In today's lesson we will learn to:
+## In today's lesson we will learn how to:

 1. Attitudes you want to change
-2. How to find a role model whose attitude toward money you admire
+2. Find a role model whose attitude toward money you admire
 3. Be careful of the company you keep